fireinrain/github-trending/TrendsHist.md

 ## C

+* 【2024-07-25】[microsoft / ebpf-for-windows](https://github.com/microsoft/ebpf-for-windows) - eBPF implementation that runs on top of Windows
 * 【2024-07-24】[microsoft / ebpf\-for\-windows](https://github.com/microsoft/ebpf-for-windows) - eBPF implementation that runs on top of Windows
 * 【2024-07-24】[viti95 / FastDoom](https://github.com/viti95/FastDoom) - Doom port for DOS, optimized to be as fast as possible!
 * 【2024-07-19】[siduck / chadwm](https://github.com/siduck/chadwm) - Making dwm as beautiful as possible!